immortalbob/IBControl/readme.md

 Setup:
 Everything you need to edit is now handily in the uppermost state in the meta called "*** Edit Here ***".
-Below is an image with the areas you need to edit in order to make the entire meta functional.

 1. On the left you can toggle settings on or off by changing always to never, or vice-versa.
 For the first two lines, if you do not want the remote, or chaos helper profiles loaded, set them to false.